ace-lab/pl-ucb-star-assessments/README.md

 ### 3. If you're building an element, create and add `elements/pl-*`....

 ...where * is whatever your element name is.
+Note that this is at the "top level" of the course, not inside your course instance.

-### 4. Add `courseInstances/PROJECT/assessments/infoAssessment.json`
+### 4. Add `courseInstances/PROJECT/assessments/STUDY/infoAssessment.json`

+(Replace `STUDY` with a descriptive name of your study, such as `2025-sp-pilot-study` or something like that.
+Please don't just call it `study` as that is not descriptive.)

-This file specifies and sequences the PL question(s) in your study task.
-Take a look at existing ones for the relatively straightforward syntax.
+This .json file specifies and sequences the PL question(s) in your study task.
+Take a look at existing ones in other course instances' `assessments` directories for the relatively straightforward syntax.
 Be very careful of punctuation and closing your braces, or the course won't load in PL.